Demo mode active: payments are running in test mode — no real charges will be made to your card. Testing gateway

 Advantages

-Overall cost of living is 15% lower than the national average.
+The cost of living in Gadsden is 15% lower than the national average, making it a highly affordable place to reside.

 Drawbacks

-Utility costs, particularly electricity, are higher than the national average.
+Utilities, particularly energy bills, are reported to be higher than the national average.

 New to Gadsden?
 Get settled